se-edu/learningresources/contents/javascript/Javascript-promises.md

 ## Why Promises?

 We're used to operations completing their work before proceeding on with other operations in a sequential manner.
-These sorts of operations are synchronous, and they're usually easy to understand and debug.
+These sorts of operations are *synchronous* (run one after another), and they're usually easy to understand and debug.
 However, take an HTTP request for example.
-It is an operation that takes a while to process because there's a round trip time that involves the time for request to be sent to the server you are querying, and the time for the server to send the response back to you.
+It is an operation that takes a while to process because there's a round trip time that involves the time for the request to be sent to the server you are querying, and the time for the server to send the response back to you.
 It may take varying amounts of time depending on your internet speed and location.

 If such an operation was to be executed in a synchronous manner, your application would be slow because it has to wait for this request to be resolved by the server and it would not make for a particularly good user experience.
-Instead, we can make HTTP requests to operate asynchronously in order to improve the speed and user experience of your program.
+Instead, we can make HTTP requests to operate *asynchronously* (many things run at one time) in order to improve the speed and user experience of your program.
 Asynchronous operations do not wait for their work to be finished before proceeding on with other operations, which allow for them to continue processing in the background while other operations are executed.
 However, asynchronous operations can cause programming and debugging to be difficult, because you would need some sort of way to know when the operation has finished, or in the case of debugging, when exactly the operation is called.
 It can be especially confusing to trace the code since it may not run in the sequence that you would normally expect.

 To illustrate this problem in code, we'll use `setTimeout()`.
-This is an asynchronous function takes in 3 parameters, a callback, a time (in milliseconds) to wait before the callback is executed and lastly, additional parameters to pass to the callback.
+This is an asynchronous function takes in 3 parameters, a callback, a time (in milliseconds) to wait before the callback is executed and lastly, additional parameters to pass to the *callback*.
 A callback is a function that is passed as a parameter to another function, and it will be executed after that function finishes. `setTimeout()` is asynchronous as the code below it will execute while the timer is counting down, as you will see in the following code snippet.

 You would probably expect `console.log(x)` to print `I have been updated` after 1 second has passed.
 Unfortunately, it prints `I have not been updated.` Give it a try in Google Chrome's developer console.